-It’s difficult to change behavior when you have nothing concrete to support your argument.
+It’s quite difficult to change behavior when you have nothing concrete to support your argument.
 If you can prove that, for instance, considerable costs go into covering transport for a certain low-value customer, or that one particular freight forwarding partner has a much longer delivery time than another, it’s easier to convince people that change is necessary.
-Process Mining provides the irrefutable facts to push that change.
+Process mining provides irrefutable facts to push that change.

-Once you know the real process, you can take steps to optimize it.
-Visualization is key to process analysis, allowing you to easily see where things go wrong.
+Once you know the real process, you can take steps to optimize it – it’s easy to do with a process mining platform.
+Often visualization is key to process analysis, allowing you to easily see where things go wrong.
 You’ll be able to identify inefficiencies that slow your business down, using up valuable time and resources.
 You can streamline shipments, warehousing, packaging processes, just to name a few.

 Haste makes waste